wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-mapreduce-curl.md

 <properties
-   pageTitle="Use MapReduce and Curl with Hadoop in HDInsight | Windows Azure" description="Learn how to remotely run MapReduce jobs with Hadoop on HDInsight using Curl." services="hdinsight" documentationCenter=""
+   pageTitle="Use MapReduce and Curl with Hadoop in HDInsight | Azure" description="Learn how to remotely run MapReduce jobs with Hadoop on HDInsight using Curl." services="hdinsight" documentationCenter=""